Home Depot U.S.A., Inc. v. Jackson: Removal to federal court

 As relevant here, there are two laws which govern removal to federal court: 28 U.S.C. §1441 (the "general removal statute") and the Class Action Fairness Act of 2005 ("CAFA").
 The first provides for the removal of "any civil action over which a federal court would have original jurisdiction."
 But such removal is only by "the defendant or the defendants" acting collectively.
 CAFA, on the other hand, authorizes the removal of a "class action" by "any defendant without the consent of all defendants."

-The scope of the removal statutes is considered important because the forum a case is heard in can effect not just the outcome of the case itself but also what legal rules apply throughout the proceedings.
+The scope of the removal statutes is considered important because the forum a case is heard in can affect not just the outcome of the case itself but also what legal rules apply throughout the proceedings.
 For example, the Federal Judicial Center has noted the "establishment by federal judges of rules of decision that diverged from those of the state courts."
 And "federal courts are widely considered to be more business-friendly than state courts."
 As a result, removal to federal court is a "typical corporate tactic."